jonocarroll/wp_content/_drafts/2019-02-22-forcatsfct_match.md

 grep(&quot;(Bart){~1}&quot;, c(&quot;Bart&quot;, &quot;Bort&quot;), value = TRUE)
 #&gt; [1] &quot;Bart&quot; &quot;Bort&quot;
 [/code]

+(- "are you matching to me?" - "No

 Use the <code>(pattern){~n}</code>to allow up to <code>n</code>substitutions in the pattern matching.
 Refer <a href="https://twitter.com/klmr/status/1098238987968438273?s=20">here</a> and <a href="https://laurikari.net/tre/documentation/regex-syntax/">here</a>.